royalasdaircoding/enkf_ANAC/README.md

 If you are unsure on how Kalman Filters work, then I highly recommend reading the guide https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/ for a hands-on discussion of using data assimilation in Python. `filterpy` has many other data assimilation routines that I have not implemented here.

 This project uses a Conda environment defined in environment.yml.
 Follow the steps below to install and activate it.
+You can also install using pip.

 ## Pre-requisites
 If you are new to Python, you need to know how to set-up environments using either `pip` or `conda`.